Ale888elA/Pi-Hole-VPN-gateway/README.md

 >//Send mail to this address…

-and set your internal mail address on this line; if is commented with **//** symbols uncomment it otherwise the command will be ignored:
+and set your internal mail address on this line; if its commented with **//** symbols uncomment it otherwise the command will be ignored:

 >Unattended-Upgrade::Mail "userID@localhost";

 set these other lines to match following configuration and uncomment it:
 system will send you and internal mail in case of an update error, will automatically remove unused packages, dependencies and old kernels and reboot the system when is required by the update process:

 >Unattended-Upgrade::MailReport "only-on-error";
 >Unattended-Upgrade::Remove-Unused-Kernel-Packages "true";
 >Unattended-Upgrade::Remove-New-Unused-Dependencies "true";
 >Unattended-Upgrade::Remove-Unused-Dependencies "true";
 >Unattended-Upgrade::Automatic-Reboot "true";

 save file and exit nano editor;